 The Urban Land Institute announced joint recipients of the 2014 ULI Apgar Urban Land Award at ULI’s Spring Meeting in Vancouver, British Columbia.

-This year’s winning authors are Rives Taylor, a principal at Gensler, whose article,“Minimizing Risk in an Era of Resilience” appeared in the January/February 2013 issue; and D. Jamie Rusin, principal; Sean Slater, director of retail and mixed use; and Ryan Call, senior associate at ELS Architecture and Urban Design, who co-wrote “New Suburbanism: Reinventing Inner-Ring Suburbs” for the May/June 2013 issue.
+This year’s winning authors are Rives Taylor, a principal at Gensler, whose article “Minimizing Risk in an Era of Resilience” appeared in the January/February 2013 issue; and a team at ELS Architecture and Urban Design—principal D. Jamie Rusin, director of retail and mixed use Sean Slater, and senior associate Ryan Call—who cowrote “New Suburbanism: Reinventing Inner-Ring Suburbs” for the May/June 2013 issue.

-The winning article from the ELS Architecture and Urban Design team focused on the opportunities and challenges for infill mixed-use development in inner-ring suburbs across the U.S. “New Suburbanism: Reinventing Inner-Ring Suburbs” uses examples of best practices from across the U.S. to examine a wide range of issues, including mixed-use design challenges, creating an authentic environment, and new approaches to incorporating cars and parking into pedestrian-friendly design.
+The winning article from the ELS Architecture and Urban Design team focused on the opportunities and challenges for infill mixed-use development in inner-ring suburbs across the United States.
+“New Suburbanism: Reinventing Inner-Ring Suburbs” uses examples of best practices from across the country to examine a wide range of issues, including mixed-use design challenges, creating an authentic environment, and new approaches to incorporating cars and parking into pedestrian-friendly design.

 ULI 2013 Apgar Urban Land Award

-Selected articles from the previous calendar year – authored by Jason S. Hellendrung, principal, Urban Studio at Sasaki and Howard J. Kozloff, managing partner, Agora Partners – were selected as recipients of the recognition.
+Selected articles from the previous calendar year—written by Jason S. Hellendrung, principal, Urban Studio at Sasaki, and Howard J. Kozloff, managing partner, Agora Partners—were selected as recipients of the recognition.

 “These winners exemplify ULI’s tradition of producing and sharing expert information on land use and real estate issues,” said ULI Chief Executive Officer Patrick L. Philips.
 “They are smart reads backed up by balanced reporting and scientific research.
 Both articles are refreshing examples of reliable writing in an age of information overload.”

-Hellendrung’s winning piece, entitled “HealthLine Drives Growth in Cleveland,” explores the shifting role of the private sector in advancing transit in downtown Cleveland.
-The HealthLine, the city’s bus rapid transit (BRT) system, has stimulated economic growth along the historic Euclid Avenue since it first opened in 2008.
-His article describes how the project – a diverse partnership of public, private, nonprofit and neighborhood interests – devised a strategy of catalyzing growth by designing a bus system that emulated a rail line.
-As a result, Cleveland planners have revised the way they view the link between transportation, jobs, housing and business.
+Hellendrung’s winning piece, “HealthLine Drives Growth in Cleveland,” explores the shifting role of the private sector in advancing transit in downtown Cleveland.
+The HealthLine, the city’s bus rapid transit (BRT) system, has stimulated economic growth along the historic Euclid Avenue since it opened in 2008.
+Hellendrung’s article describes how the project—involving a diverse partnership of public, private, nonprofit, and neighborhood interests—devised a strategy of catalyzing growth by designing a bus system that emulates a rail line.
+As a result, Cleveland planners have revised the way they view the link among transportation, jobs, housing, and business.

-Currently, Hellendrung directs landscape architecture, planning and urban design work for a range of projects at Sasaki.
-Some of his current projects include the citywide Parks Master Plan for Hartford, Conn.; the re-design of Chaparral Street in downtown Corpus Christi, Texas; and the White Flint Redevelopment in North Bethesda, Md.
-One of his most notable accomplishments was his time as project manager of the urban design and landscape architecture for the HealthLine BRT and transformation of Euclid Avenue in Cleveland.
+Currently, Hellendrung directs landscape architecture, planning, and urban design work for a range of projects at Sasaki.
+Some of his current projects include the citywide Parks Master Plan for Hartford, Connecticut; the redesign of Chaparral Street in downtown Corpus Christi, Texas; and the White Flint Redevelopment in North Bethesda, Maryland.
+One of his notable accomplishments was his time as project manager of the urban design and landscape architecture for the HealthLine BRT and transformation of Euclid Avenue in Cleveland.

 In addition to his role at Agora Partners, Kozloff is a lecturer at the University of Pennsylvania.
-He is the former Director of HH Development Strategies and Director of Operations at Hart Howerton, an international planning, design, and development advisory firm.
-Prior to Hart Howerton, he held positions at both The Martin Group and Macerich and previously lectured at Columbia University and the University of Southern California.
+He is the former director of HH Development Strategies and director of operations at Hart Howerton, an international planning, design, and development advisory firm.
+Before Hart Howerton, he held positions at both the Martin Group and Macerich and previously lectured at Columbia University and the University of Southern California.

 ULI 2012 Apgar Urban Land Award

-Jeffrey Spivak, senior researcher at HNTB and regular contributor to Urban Land magazine, was named the 2012 winner at ULI’s Annual Spring Meeting in Charlotte.
+Jeffrey Spivak, senior researcher at HNTB and regular contributor to Urban Land magazine, was named the 2012 winner at ULI’s Spring Meeting in Charlotte, North Carolina.

 Spivak has been with HNTB since 2008 and is a regular contributor to publications dedicated to the built environment, including APA’s Planning.
-He is the author of two books about Kansas City — one about the 1985 World Series and another one about Union Station.
-Prior to his time at HNTB, he was a civic affairs reporter at the Kansas City Star from 1985 to 2008.
+He is the author of two books about Kansas City—one about the 1985 World Series and another about Union Station.
+Before his time at HNTB, he was a civic affairs reporter at the Kansas City Star from 1985 to 2008.